 I always say that balance is a ‘one day at a time’ thing.
-You really have to just make the best decision with the week ahead.
-I wish there was some overall strategy, but other than choosing family first every chance you get, there’s really not.
+You have to just make the best decision with the week ahead.
+I wish there were some overall strategy, but other than choosing family first every chance you get, there’s really not.
 My wife is also a real estate agent and works full-time herself.
-Her schedule can tend to be like a doctor’s, where she just has to up and go if a client wants to see a house.
-We really have to [take it] one day at a time.
-Thankfully, we have support from grandparents, (our parents) who live close by.
+Her schedule can tend to be like a doctor’s, where she has to up and go if a client wants to see a house.
+We have to [take it] one day at a time.
+Thankfully, we have support from grandparents (our parents) who live close by.
 They’re able to often help with the logistics.

-I also say ‘no’ to a lot of things that I don’t think are ‘musts’.
-For example, last week I spoke in Chattanooga and there was a chance to go in the night before and go to their VIP event.
-When it came down to it, I just really didn't have any interest in going; it would mean missing another day with my family to go be with a bunch of random people and do a bunch of small-talk.
+I also say ‘no’ to a lot of things that I don’t think are ‘musts.’
+For example, last week I spoke in Chattanooga, and there was a chance to go in the night before and go to their VIP event.
+When it came down to it, I really didn't have any interest in going; it would mean missing another day with my family to be with a bunch of random people and do a bunch of small-talk.
 Saying no to that meant I had another day at home.
 I just go in, speak and I’m out.

-You just have to make decisions with every new opportunity that comes up.
-You have to ask “Does it demand that I be there?”
+You have to make decisions with every new opportunity that comes up.
+You have to ask, “Does it demand that I be there?”
 “Does it demand my thought and focus?”

 It’s the same with my multiple careers.

 Other than that, I try to truly work and be present with my family as much as possible.
-I wish I was one of those super-detailed and structured people that has some inspiring routine, but I really don’t.
-When you have four kids you’re just trying to survive sometimes and do the best you can!
+I wish I were one of those super-detailed and structured people that has some inspiring routine, but I really don’t.
+When you have four kids, you’re just trying to survive sometimes and do the best you can!

 My mission is “to explore the intersection of creativity and empathy.”